What will a normal day at the camp look like?

 Anything else I need to know?

-The only cell phone service that works out here is AT&T; if you have anything else, you will have no service unless you drive into a larger town such as Uvalde or Kerrville.
-Headphones and cell phones are not permitted during work hours unless it is a cleaning day.
-The camp does have a few wifi hotspots if you need to get online.
+The only cell phone service that works out here is AT&T. If you have any other carrier, you will have no service unless you drive into a larger town such as Uvalde or Kerrville.

 Have a question that wasn't answered here?
 Contact Kim St. Clair.